Kindly sponsored by

 Seed of this tree was sent to Maurice de Vilmorin’s nursery in Paris by the French missionary and botanist Paul Farges around 1896; in the same year, Adrien Franchet described a new species from the same area of western China as Paulownia fargesii, commemorating Farges who had been the first westerner to collect specimens.
 It was originally assumed that Vilmorin’s seeds were from P. fargesii, but plants from this stock, flowering at Kew in June 1928, were studied by the Scottish botanist Thomas Sprague, who published the name P. lilacina for them in 1938 (Bean 1976).
 (Laurence Hatch’s statement that the name P. lilacina was being used by Vilmorin as early as 1905 – about the time when the first French seedlings should have begun to flower and to reveal their true nature – appears to be an error or at least an over-simplification (Hatch 2021–2022).)
 Contemporary botanists agree that this population represents part of the remarkable natural variation of P. tomentosa, but Hu’s (1959) recommendation that ‘Lilacina’ should be treated as a cultivar name does not suit the apparently authentic wild provenance of the cultivated plants, or their likely genetic diversity.
 These trees might be best described as a variety or forma, but as these combinations both lack a valid description, a Lilacina Group is proposed here, and will be validated with a printed description during 2022.

 In terms of habit, foliage detail and flower colour, plants of the Lilacina Group are more likely to suggest Paulownia fortunei than the ‘normal’ (Japanese) form of P. tomentosa as grown in the west.
-They can make quite tall and graceful trees, with handsome, long-pointed leaves, and their blooms are a delicate mauve.
+They can make quite tall and graceful trees, with handsome, long-pointed leaves, and their blooms, opening well ahead of the foliage, are a delicate mauve.
 Their probable origins in the mountain forests of western China suggest that they should be more at home in a soft, Atlantic climate than most variants of P. tomentosa, and the UK champion indeed grows at Rowallane near the east coast of Northern Ireland (13 m × 81 cm dbh in 2016) (Tree Register 2022).
 Other specimens have become considerably taller, with one at Dunster Castle in Somerset, since lost, measuring 21 m in 2006 and another at Pencarrow in Cornwall – again, an Atlantic climate – 20 m tall in 2016 (Tree Register 2022).

 The Lilacina Group still seems to be quite widely cultivated, both in northern Europe and the United States, although nomenclatural instability continues to make this an elusive plant; it is often still grown as P. fargesii, a species which actually remains exceedingly rare in cultivation.
 One North American supplier (Oikos Tree Crops 2022) suggests – rather surprisingly, given these plants’ origins – that the Lilacina Group is among the hardiest of all Paulownia forms, untroubled by 39° C of frost.